Pregnancy is a whirlwind of hormones, aches and pains, excitement but also fear.

 There are numerous horror stories about the treatment of pregnant women in Japan who continue to work, to the point that there is a term for it: matahara, which is short for maternity harassment.
 Pregnant women are given more than the usual amount of work, forced to do hours of overtime, and treated so badly by their boss and colleagues that they end up quitting from stress.

-When you register your pregnancy with a nearby health center, you’ll receive a bag filled with materials about pregnancy as well as one or two tags called a maternity mark.
+When you register your pregnancy at your local municipal office, you’ll receive a bag filled with materials about pregnancy as well as one or two tags called a maternity mark.
 The maternity mark is something you put on your bag to inform others that you are pregnant and hopefully get someone to offer you their seat in the priority section on the train.
 However, it usually doesn’t work this way.

 Instead, able-bodied people in Tokyo sitting in priority seats tend to ignore standing pregnant women.
-I’ve been offered a seat a handful of times, usually by older men who should probably be sitting down themselves.
-What usually happens is that people suddenly fall asleep the moment a pregnant woman stands in front of them or are so busy concentrating on their cellphone game that they don’t notice the badge practically in their face.
+I was offered a seat only a handful of times, usually by older and likely retired men who should probably be sitting down themselves.
+What usually happens is that people suddenly fall asleep the moment a pregnant woman stands in front of them (I guess we’re like sheep or visual sleeping pills) or are so busy concentrating on their smartphone game that they don’t notice the badge practically in their face.